What Does it Take to Be a Family and General Practitioner?

 The states with the most job growth for Family and General Practitioner are Utah, Arizona, and Alaska.
 Watch out if you plan on working in Vermont, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.

-Average Family and General Practitioners Salary
+Family and General Practitioner Salary

 Family and General Practitioners who work in Alaska, Arkansas, or Colorado, make the highest salaries.